top of page

 For your organization's reputation, an electrical fire or arc flash incident carries consequences that extend well beyond the repair invoice.

-A compliance landscape that has changed
+The compliance landscape has changed

 infrared photo showing overheated elements, annotated by technician